 Your head is the most important thing to protect while riding a motorcycle.
-While cuts, road rash, scrapes, and the like will heal over time on other parts of your body, if you do damage to your head, you can be left with brain damage, life-altering injuries, or, ultimately, you could die because of blunt force trauma.
+Cuts, road rash, scrapes, and the like will heal over time on other parts of your body.
+But if you do damage to your head, you can be left with brain damage, life-altering injuries, or, ultimately, you could die because of blunt force trauma.

 It is absolutely essential to have a properly fitting, certified helmet protecting your brain.
 99 out of 100 times, buying a new helmet will be the best option to protect yourself.
 However, if you absolutely must buy a used helmet, there are a variety of things to watch out for.